jasonlmagnus/ria25/README.md

 ## Key Features 🎯

 - **Fast and Efficient**: Designed with speed and efficiency at its core.
 Open Custom GPT ensures rapid speed of building a GPT.
 - **Secure**: Your data, your control.
-Always.
 Self-hosted and never shared with others
 - **Open Source**: Open source and free to use.
 - **Share/Embed**: Share/Embed your project with your users directly and give access to your information
 - **Monetization**: Gate your Custom GPT behind a paywall and earn money